Crocodile farm: Pests

-Many alligator farms in the United States have experienced property damage from Sus scrofa (feral swine).
+Many alligator farms in the United States have experienced losses due to Sus scrofa (feral swine) destroying nests.

 Disease

 Between 2001 and 2003, West Nile virus (WNV) infected and caused deaths resulting in economic loss in American alligators in Georgia, Florida, Louisiana, and Idaho.
 The disease is transmitted by mosquitoes.
 WNV has been found in Mexico at a crocodile farm in Ciudad del Carmen.

 The skin, most notably the underside, of alligators and crocodiles is of commercial value, so diseases of the skin need to be treated properly and effectively.

+Commercial crocodile meat is widely consumed in Thailand, with a surge in popularity in 2022 as rising pork prices due to inflation led consumers to seek alternative protein sources.
+The meat is leaner than pork, attracting health-conscious individuals.
+Since the 1950s, the Samutprakarn Crocodile Farm and Zoo have been supplying crocodile meat both domestically and internationally.
+As a commercial industry, local producers have established safe and hygienic processing methods, with approval from the Thai Ministry of Public Health.
+While information on this topic is limited, there have been no reported nationwide outbreaks of salmonellosis or typhoid linked to crocodile meat consumption in Thailand.

 Crocodilian diseases vary between species.
 Salmonellosis is common on some farms, and is acquired from infected food; it may also be spread by poor hygiene practices.
 Chlamydia, (specifically Chlamydophila psittaci) can persist for years if not treated, for example with tetracycline.
 Crocodilians may acquire mycobacteria from infected meat.

 Illnesses affecting crocodilians include crocodile pox, which is caused by Parapoxvirus, affecting hatchlings and juveniles.
 It causes a brown residue to form around the eyes, oral cavity, and tail.
 Caiman pox similarly causes white lesions around the eyes, oral cavity, and tail.
 Adenoviral hepatitis causes organ failure and death.
 Mycoplasmosis causes polyarthritis and pneumonia in crocodilians under the age of three.
 Infected animals have swollen jaws and are unable to move.
 Chlamydiosis has two forms that affects juveniles under one year of age.
 The first causes acute hepatitis, usually resulting in death.
 The other causes chronic bilateral conjunctivitis, usually resulting in blindness.
 Parasitic infections include tapeworm cysts, Trichinella spiralis nelsoni in the meat of Nile crocodiles in Zimbabwe, and Coccidia.

 Escape

 There have been reports of crocodiles escaping from farms during flooding.
 In 2013, approximately 15,000 crocodiles were released into the Limpopo River from flood gates at the nearby Rakwena Crocodile Farm.
+Escaping is a common occurrence in Thailand, and the escaped crocodiles are often euthanized due to concerns for public safety.
+Economic downturns which were exacerbated by the Covid-19 pandemic have led to the bankruptcy of many crocodile farms or the passing of their owners, resulting in inadequate maintenance of enclosures.
+Without proper oversight, crocodiles may resort to cannibalism, increasing the risk of disease transmission, which could pose a public health threat if they escape into surrounding environments.